-It took Cindy Gao eight years to earn the bragging rights to become Canada’s top female fencing champ.
+It took Cindy Gao eight years to earn bragging rights as Canada’s top female fencer.

-The 18-year-old who calls Toronto home finished in third-place at the 2017 Junior Pan American Championship in Havana, Cuba and won the senior National Championship title that same year.
-Gao was named the National Fencing Athlete of the year twice – during the 2016-2017 and 2015 -2016 seasons.
+The 18-year-old who calls Toronto home finished third at the 2017 Junior Pan American Championship in Havana, Cuba and won the Senior National Championship title that same year.
+Gao was named the National Fencing Athlete of the year twice – for the 2016-2017 and 2015-2016 seasons.

-At the age of 16 in the previous year (check age), Gao won the 2016 Junior Pan American Championship title in Cancun, Mexico for the under 20-year-old women.
-Gao did double duty during that event where she also competed in the Cadet Pan American Championship for the under 17-year-old girls category and placed second.
-She also won the North American Cup in 2016 and finished sixth at the Cadet World Championships that same year.
+At the age of 16, Gao won the Junior Pan American Championship title in Cancun, Mexico.
+Gao did double duty in that competition, also competing in the Cadet category where she placed second.
+She won the North American Cup in 2016 and finished sixth at the Cadet World Championships that same year.

 “Fencing is a logical sport.
 I like being good at it and winning at competitions.”